The kids excitedly called out “hello” to me as I rode by.

 Phong Nha wasn’t really even on my radar until I teamed up with my Vietnam travel buddy, grill master Double D, who told me about the famous caves in the area.

 I had certainly heard about all kinds of caves in Vietnam, but had no idea how amazing and still unchanged these caves would turn out to be.

 Apart from that, renting motorbikes and exploring the area for a couple of days in a row made this area the most beautiful, enjoyable, and amazing part of my entire month in Vietnam.
 Here’s why:

 The Dark Cave

 This cave is accessed by either kayaking or swimming to the cave mouth, and requires a guide.
-This ended up the most expensive part of the day, but was so much fun, we were happy to pay.
+This ended up being the most expensive part of the day, but was so much fun, so we were happy to pay.